clicon/clixon-controller-docs/restconf.rst

       <commit/>
    </rpc>]]>]]>

-The RESTCONF daemon should be restarted with the new configuration.
+The RESTCONF daemon should be restarted automatically with the new configuration.

 Verify the configuration
 ------------------------